Walleclipse/iWildCam_2019_FGVC6/README.md

 ### About the Method

-I got the best single model predicion result (f1=0.224 in private LB) with following configurations.
+I got the best single model prediction result (f1=0.224 in private LB) with the following configuration:

 model: efficientnet_b0 (imagenet pretrained)